VoxelDavid/lua-style-guide/README.md

 ## Classes

 - All classes must define a `.new()` function for instantiation.
-This follows ROBLOX's convention for class constructors.
+This follows Roblox's convention for class constructors.

   ```lua
   -- bad